 More than anything, though, these guidelines help to build a conscious spend culture that creates end-to-end compliance.

-But a nonprofit procurement policy really is the tip of the iceberg.
+But a nonprofit procurement policy is the tip of the iceberg.
 Once you’ve outlined how to spend, it’s time to bake those rules into your purchasing workflows so that teams can develop the confidence to spend without fear.